Shantha Biotechnics

 Shantha Biotechnics Limited is an Indian biotechnology company headquartered in Hyderabad, India.
-It is the first Indian company to develop, manufacture and market recombinant human healthcare products in India.
-The company is a wholly owned subsidiary of Sanofi group.
+It is the first Indian company to develop, manufacture, and market recombinant human healthcare products in India.
+The company is a wholly owned subsidiary of the Sanofi group.

 Shantha Biotechnics caters to major international markets including Asia-Pacific, Africa, Commonwealth of Independent States, and Latin America in addition to international organisations UNICEF and PAHO.